Saumil13/QuizSystem/readme.md

 Technologies

-ASP, MYSQL Database, Twitter Bootstrap for CSS, jQuery as a JavaScript framework.
+ASP, MSSQL Database, Twitter Bootstrap for CSS, jQuery as a JavaScript framework.

 Team Members